Levi-Armstrong/VTK/Rendering/OpenGL2/glsl/readme.txt

 //VTK::Output::Dec

-which VTK uses to map shader outputs to the framebuffer.
+which VTK uses to map shader outputs to the framebufer.

-All vertex shaders should name their outputs with a postfix of VSOutput All geometry shaders should name their outputs with a postfix of GSOutput All fragment shaders should name their inputs with a postfix of VSOutput.
+All vertex shaders should name their outputs with a postfix of VSOutput All geometry shaders should name their outputs with a postfix of GSOutput All fragment shaders shoudl name their inputs with a postfix of VSOutput.
 Put another way fragment shaders should assuming their input is coming from the vertex shader.
-If a geometry shader is present VTK will rename the fragment shader inputs from VSOutput to GSOutput automatically.
+If a geometry shader is present VTK will rename the fragment shader inputs from VSOutput to GSOuput automatically.

 All variables that represent positions or directions usually have a suffix indicating the coordinate system they are in.
 The possible values are